-Example 1: Provided with a user name
+Example: Provided with a username

-In this example, username demon is passed with groups command and the output shows the groups in which the user demon is present, separated by a colon.
+In this example, username demon is passed with the groups command and the output shows the groups in which the user demon is present, separated by a colon.

-Example 3: Passing root with groups command
+Passing root with groups command

 Note: Primary and supplementary groups for a process are normally inherited from its parent and are usually unchanged since login.
 This means that if you change the group database after logging in, groups will not reflect your changes within your existing login session.
-The only options are –help and –version.

 In this article we have discussed `groups` command, which is used to view the group memberships of users.
 It also displays the primary and supplementary groups.
 We see that it has two options `–help` and `–version` which provide additional information and version details respectively.